basic-1/basic-1c/b1c/docs/reference.md

 ### `DATA`, `READ`, `RESTORE` statements

-`DATA`, `READ` and `RESTORE` statements can be used for storing large number of numeric and textual values in program code and reading them successively.
+`DATA`, `READ` and `RESTORE` statements are used for storing large number of numeric and textual values in program code and reading them successively.

 **Usage:**
 `DATA [(<type1>[, <type2>, ... <typeM>])] <value1>[, <value2>, ... <valueN>]`
 `READ <var_name1>[, <var_name2>, ... <var_nameM>]`
 `RESTORE [<line_number>]`

 `DATA` statement specifies a set of comma-delimited constant values.
 Textual constants have to be enclosed in double-quotes: such values have to meet the rules of BASIC regular string constants definition.
-Optional data types list can be specified after `DATA` keyword in parentheses: the types are used by the complier to distinguish between values of different numeric types (`INT`, `WORD`, `BYTE`).
-A program can have multiple `DATA` statements, the order of the statements in the program determines the order of the values.
+Optional data types list can be specified after `DATA` keyword in parentheses: complier uses them to distinguish between values of different numeric types (`INT`, `WORD`, `BYTE`).
+A program can have multiple `DATA` statements.
+The values are read in the same order as they are defined in program.
 BASIC1 program has internal next value pointer: at the program start it points to the first value defined with `DATA` statements.
-Every reading operation changes the pointer making it referring the next value. `READ` statement reads values specified with `DATA` statements. `READ` keyword must be followed by either one variable name or comma-separated list of variable names to read the values into. `RESTORE` statement sets the next value pointer to the first value of a `DATA` statement identified with the line number coming after `RESTORE` statement keyword. `RESTORE` statement without line number sets the pointer to the first value in the program (like at the program execution start).
+Every reading operation changes the pointer making it referring the next value. `READ` statement reads values specified with `DATA` statements. `READ` keyword must be followed by comma-separated list of variable names to read values into. `RESTORE` statement sets the next value pointer to the first value of a `DATA` statement identified with the line number coming after `RESTORE` statement keyword. `RESTORE` statement without line number sets the pointer to the first value in the program (like at the program execution start).

 **Examples:**
 `10 DATA "a", "b", "c"` 'three textual constants consisting of single 'a', 'b' and 'c' letters